 Topic Overview Year 10 Law is an elective centred on the Civics and Citizenship strand of Humanities.
-Students will explore how governments are formed, how citizens' political choices are influenced, and will compare Australia's government with international examples.
-Students will also investigate how courts apply and interpret the law, resolve disputes and make law through judgements.
-Throughout the course, students will discuss the principles of justice: fairness, equality and access.
-Content/Skills The course is designed so that you will: evaluate features of Australia's political system, and identify and analyse the influences on people's electoral choices. compare and evaluate the key features of systems of government, and analyse Australia's global roles and responsibilities. analyse the role of the High Court and explain how Australia's international legal obligations influence law and government policy. explain the key principles of Australia's system of justice and analyse the role of Australia's court system. evaluate a range of factors that sustain democratic societies and analyse ways they can be active and informed citizens in different contexts.
-Assessment Throughout the semester, students may complete a range of assessment pieces including: Practice voting exercise Timed paragraph writing Mock Trial Exam (multiple choice and short answer)
+Students in Law will study concepts beyond simply how governments are formed or how citizens' political choices are influenced.
+Instead, Students will learn about fascinating legal histories to develop their political and legal conscious, think critically about the world around them and understand some of the determinants of criminality and morality as they intersect with our modern-day legal system.
+Students will also investigate how criminals are made and the role of law and courts in dissuading crime.
+Throughout the course, students will discuss the principles of justice: fairness, equality, and access.
+Content/Skills The course is designed so that you will: evaluate features of Australia's legal system; evaluate the effectiveness of law in dissuading crime; identify and analyse the determinants of criminality; discuss and analyse legal judgements to assess purpose of punishment; analyse Australia's legal system and the roles of parliament, police, and the courts; explain the key principles of Australia's system of justice and analyse the role of Australia's court system. evaluate a range of factors that sustain democratic societies and analyse ways they can be active and informed citizens in different contexts. research true crimes including serial killers, and how criminals are caught, using the science of Forensics.
+Assessment Throughout the semester, students may complete a range of assessment pieces including: Practice voting exercise Debate and discussion Timed paragraph writing Mock Trial Exam (multiple choice and short answer)